yagosys/202301/userguide/03-explore-k8s/container-runtime-crio.md

 ]

 ```
-- enter a container's namespace
+- #### enter a container's namespace

- for example, below we enter cfos all linux namespace
+*container is a group of linux namespace, so you can use nsenter to enter namespace, for example, below we enter cfos all linux namespace*

 ```
 ubuntu@ip-10-0-2-200:~$ sudo nsenter -a -t `sudo crictl inspect $containerid | jq .info.pid` /bin/sh
 # ip a